‘Little Women’ on the big screen

 In loving memory of my own Mami, Marilena De Lorenzo.
 This little woman could not have wished for more supportive parents than you and Papà.

 Stefania has asked us to donate her fee for this blog to The Eve Appeal.
-To read more about work of The Eve Appeal, visit https://eveappeal.org.uk/
+Find out more about the work of The Eve Appeal,

 I am very susceptible to the appeal of operatic seduction scenes: the sight of Jo in her finery peering through her glasses from the balcony at the theatre is the 19th-century equivalent of Cher and Nicolas Cage in Moonstruck, which – as everybody knows – is the best romantic comedy of all times bar none, except maybe When Harry Met Sally.
 Passion and glamour (and power struggles) at the Met feature prominently in Edith Wharton’s masterpiece The Age of Innocence (1920), a very different read from Little Women, but another beloved classic of mine.
 Martin Scorsese’s sumptuous 1993 film version is pitch perfect too.